cicirello/user-statistician/README.md

 This input controls whether or not the SVG has a border.
 The default is `true`.

+### `image-width`

+This input controls the width of the SVG.
+The default, `image-width: 472`, should be sufficient in most cases.
+The need to change this input should be uncommon.
+The most likely cases where this input may need to be adjusted is if: (a) your name is extra long, causing the title to overflow the SVG; or (b) you specify an extra long custom title with the `custom-title` input.
+If one or the other of these is the case, then you can either use the `small-title` input to decrease font size of the title, or you can use the `image-width` input to increase the width of the SVG.
+Please note that at the present time you cannot use this input to decrease the width of the SVG.
+The default value works well with the length of the labels of the various stats.
+If you pass a value less than the default, the default will simply be used instead.

 ### `hide-keys`

 The action automatically hides any statistics with a value of 0.
 For example,